Loading…

 Practical AI workflows for project managers: status reporting, risk, scheduling, stakeholder comms — with Australian PMI and Privacy Act context.

-Project management has always been a job of fighting entropy.
-AI does not change that fundamentally, but it does change how much of your week you spend on the administrative scaffolding — status updates, meeting notes, RAID logs, stakeholder comms — versus the actual judgement work.
-This guide is for project managers in Australia who want to use AI well without ceding the parts of the role that make it valuable.
+It's Friday afternoon and you're writing a status report you suspect nobody will read, built from meeting notes you didn't have time to take properly.
+Project management has always been a job of fighting entropy, and AI does not change that.
+What it does change is how much of your week goes to the administrative scaffolding — status updates, meeting notes, RAID logs, stakeholder comms — versus the actual judgement work.

 The honest answer is "the admin layer, mostly."
 A good project manager spends maybe 30% of their week on documentation that is read by approximately no one.
 AI can compress most of that to minutes.
 What it does not change is the relational work — running steering committees, having the hard conversation with a sponsor, negotiating scope with a vendor, reading the room in a workshop.